Trump admits reimbursing lawyer for porn star payoff - Journal du Cameroun

 Trump ignored questions about the issue from the press, and guests, many of whom were political supporters of the president, shouted “shame on you” at reporters.

-But his admission came after Rudy Giuliani, the former New York mayor who recently joined the president’s legal team, disclosed Wednesday that Trump had reimbursed Cohen for the payment over a period of several months.
+Rudy Giuliani, the former New York mayor who recently joined the president’s legal team, was first to disclose on Wednesday that Trump had reimbursed Cohen for the payment over a period of several months.

-It also followed an FBI raid in early April on Cohen’s home, office and hotel room in which information related to the payments was reportedly seized.
+That news shocked many including White House Press Secretary Sarah Sanders, who has for months claimed Trump had no prior knowledge of the payment.

-Daniels has sued to have the non-disclosure agreement invalidated on grounds that Trump never signed it.
+“The first awareness I had was during the interview last night,” Sanders admitted.

 – Money’s source –